LynarStudios/ls-standard-library/README.md

 ### Building ###

-To build this library you'd need a recent version of __cmake__ and your OS specific compiler collection, like __gcc__, __MSVC__ or __AppleClang__ installed.
+To build this library you'd need a recent version of __cmake__ and your OS specific compiler collection, like __gcc__ or __MinGW__ installed.
 Inside project's root directory create the following folder:

 ```
 cmake_build_release
 ```

-Open your OS specific command line window and navigate to this new folder and run the following command to configure the project and generate a native build system:
+Open your OS specific command line interface (CLI) and navigate to this new folder and run the following command to configure the project and generate a native build system:

 ```
 cmake ../